Certora/gambit/README.md

 Gambit uses provided import paths and import remappings to invoke `solc`.
 For instance, if you invoke `gambit mutate C.sol --import_paths A B C --import_maps
-@x=y/@x`, then Gambit will validate a generated mutant by calling `solc MutatedC.sol --base-path A/ --include-path B/ --include-path C/ @x=y/@x`.
+@x=y/@x`, then Gambit will validate a generated mutant by calling `solc MutatedC.sol --base-path A --include-path B --include-path C @x=y/@x`.
 If you need to specify a `solc` `--allow-paths` argument, use the `mutate` command's `--solc_allow_paths` argument.